 Although things are opening up in Wisconsin, we have found that we are able to service more claimants if we operate remotely.
-We will continue to operate remotely (over the phone) this Summer, and return to in-person clinic in the Fall.
+We will continue to operate remotely (over the phone) this Fall 2021.

 First, what is the clinic and are we a group that could help you?

 The Unemployment Appeals Clinic is a small non-profit staffed by volunteer law students and local supervising attorneys.
 We have one student manager who helps organize the clinic evenings, with all of our appointments scheduled through United Way (contactable by calling 211).

 We help specifically with unemployment appeals, not issues pertaining to applications or delayed determinations.
 Much of the unemployment backlog is caused by clerical issues.
 We do our best to stay abreast of the newest information on how the DWD is processing claims, so we may be able to offer some helpful information on that topics.
 However, our ability to help is limited if your issue is about delays or other administrative issues.

 You can think of our Monday night clinics like office hours.
 You can sign up to receive a call from a law student to talk about your claim and get information on the state of unemployment law in Wisconsin.
 The student may be able to offer representational services as an advocate, but absent that clear offer (and furnishing of a retainer agreement) your relationship with the clinic ends at the time that your phone call ends.

 Our goal is that everyone leave the clinic armed with useful information on the unemployment process and law so that they feel confident navigating their appeal hearing.